African art: Materials

-African art takes many forms and is made from many different materials.
-Most African artworks are wood sculptures, probably because wood is a very widespread material.
-Jewelry is a popular art form and is used to indicate rank, affiliation with a group, or purely aesthetics.
-African jewellery is made from such diverse materials as Tiger's eye stone, haematite, sisal, coconut shell, beads and ebony wood.
+African art is produced using a wide range of materials and takes many distinct shapes.
+Because wood is a prevalent material, wood sculptures make up the majority of African art.
+Other materials used in creating African art include clay soil.
+Jewelry is a popular art form used to indicate rank, affiliation with a group, or purely aesthetics.
+African jewelry is made from such diverse materials as Tiger's eye stone, Hematite, Sisal, coconut shell, beads and Ebony wood.
 Sculptures can be wooden, ceramic or carved out of stone like the famous Shona sculptures, and decorated or sculpted pottery comes from many regions.
-Various forms of textiles are made including chitenge, mud cloth and kente cloth.
-Mosaics made of butterfly wings or colored sand are popular in west Africa.
+Various forms of textiles are made including Kitenge, mud cloth and Kente cloth.
+Mosaics made of butterfly wings or colored sand are popular in West Africa.
 Early African sculptures can be identified as being made of terracotta and bronze.

 Traditional African religions

 Traditional African religions have been extremely influential on African art forms across the continent.
-African art often stems from the themes of religious symbolism, functionalism and utilitarianism, and many pieces of art are created for spiritual rather than purely creative purposes.
-Many African cultures emphasize the importance of ancestors as intermediaries between the living, the gods, and the supreme creator, and art is seen as a way to contact these spirits of ancestors.
-Art may also be used to depict gods, and is valued for its functional purposes.
-However, it is important to note that the arrival of both Christianity and Islam have also greatly influenced the art of the African continent, and traditions of both have been integrated into the beliefs and artwork of traditional African religion.
+African art often stems from the themes of religious symbolism, functionalism and utilitarianism.
+With many pieces of art that are created for spiritual rather than purely creative purposes.
+The majority of popular African artworks can be understood as the tools, such as the representative figurines used in religious rituals and ceremonies.
+Many African cultures emphasize the importance of ancestors as intermediaries between the living, the Gods, and the supreme creator.
+Art is seen as a way to contact these spirits of ancestors.
+Art may also be used to depict Gods and is valued for its functional purposes.
+For example, African God Ogun who is the God of iron, war, and craftsmanship.

+However, it is important to note that the arrival of both Christianity and Islam have also greatly influenced the art of the African continent, and the traditions of both have been integrated into the beliefs and artwork of traditional African religion.